dgraph-io/dgraph/wiki/content/graphql/admin/index.md

   parent = "graphql"
 +++

-This article presents the Admin API and explains how to run Dgraph database with GraphQL.
+This article presents the Admin API and explains how to run a Dgraph database with GraphQL.

 ## Running Dgraph with GraphQL